storytellingron/ForTheLordRPG-DarkAges/index.md

 This represents the struggle to stay alive in the face of grievous injury or shock — requiring both physical resolve and spiritual fortitude.

 ---

+## Skill Examples

+Below are examples of common skill uses, the Traits they rely on, and whether the roll is against **Difficulty 12** or a **roll-off** against an NPC or creature.
+These denote possible skills and upgrading them.
+Players can come up with any skill, with GM's approval on scope & usage.
+The default 12 denotes quick easy gameplay but can be changed by GM due to the challenge.

+### Prowess
+- Climbing walls, cliffs, or trees — vs 12 + Armor Save
+- Jumping, tumbling, or leaping gaps — vs 12 + Armor Save
+- Grappling or shoving an opponent — roll-off
+- Dodging thrown objects — roll-off
+- Strength tests - vs 12

+### Awareness
+- Spotting hidden objects — vs 12
+- Noticing danger, traps, or ambush — vs 12
+- Tracking someone in mud or snow — vs 12
+- Listening through a door — vs 12
+- Sneaking, hiding against others - roll off, Armor Saves may be used?

+### Savvy
+- Repairing tools, weapons, or armor — vs 12 + DR damage (optional)
+- Identifying herbs, ailments, or dangerous flora — vs 12
+- Navigating a ruined site or dungeon per small area — vs 12
+- Disabling simple traps — vs 12
+- Picking Locks with tools! - vs 12

+### Spirit
+- Preaching, evangelizing, spiritual debates - roll-off
+- Enduring fear, darkness, or horror — vs 12 or !!!
+- Resisting temptations or coercion — roll-off or vs 12
+- Recognizing spiritual presence or disturbance — vs 12
+- Maintaining composure under stress — vs 12
+- Persevering, resisting pain, poisons - vs 12

+### Intellect
+- Recalling scripture, theology, or Church teaching — vs 12
+- Remembering local history, laws, or noble lineages — vs 12
+- Reading or translating texts (Latin, Greek, or runes) — vs 12
+- Crafting of all kinds — vs 12
+  (armor-smithing, weapon forging, leather-working, sewing, cooking, engineering, repairing structures, building tools, brewing, and other disciplined crafts)

+### Society
+(Most Society tasks are **roll-offs**, as they involve people.)
+- Persuading a stubborn villager — roll-off
+- Performance, storytelling, entertain — roll-off
+- Negotiating with merchants or lords — roll-off
+- Reading a crowd’s mood — vs 12
+- Understanding a social situation - vs 12
+- Perceiving skullduggery - vs 12 or roll-off

+These examples show how Traits map to skills and give the GM easy targets to call upon during play.

+---

+## Situational DR Modifiers

+The GM may add **+1 DR** for each element making the task more difficult.
+For the simple game, the max is 5DRs and the GM should average it out to about 3DR if called for.
+Describing each major DR factor, the GM then rolls the corresponding die infront of players and adds it to the difficulty.
+This will include the armor save, again to a max of 5DRs for beginning game.

+Here is a list of colorful examples a GM may describe:

+muddy, wet, stormy, icy, windy, dark, dim-lit, smoky, foggy, swaying, crowded, noisy, echoing, slippery, sweaty, cold, freezing, burning hot, feverish, thorny, tangled, cramped, narrow, uneven, unstable, debris-strewn, cluttered, haunted-feeling, blood-stained, nauseating, smelly, foul, dizzying, panicked, rushed, time-pressured, hungry, thirsty, exhausted, shivering, blinded by sun, half-blind from smoke, disoriented, intimidated, overwhelmed, encumbered, carrying someone, startled, distracted, frightened, desperate, dripping wet, ankle-deep water, knee-deep mud, waist-deep snow, insects swarming, wolves howling, bells ringing, torches sputtering, arrows whistling past, armor rattling, horse bucking, shield slipping, cloak snagging on brambles.

+This list is not exhaustive — it exists to inspire rich descriptions of tense, gritty challenges.

 ## Advanced Play
 ---